Edu4Chip/Didactic-SoC/doc/contributing.md

 ## RTL

 While reused RTL has been behaviorally proven in previous projects, some tweaks were done to interfaces.
-This results in requirement to run reverification to them.
-It is sufficent to run them as part of the top level simulations.
+This results in requirement to rerun verification to them.
+It is considered sufficent to run them as part of the top level simulations.

 Some compilation errors are still present as the xbar logic for example is largely unfinished.

 ## verification flow

-TBD
+Verification flow is initially ony for questa but there is also experimental verilator flow.
+Both are considered as intial versions, improvements could be done.

+Additional verification tools could improve the project such as open source verification and formal analysis tools.

 ## synthesis flow

-TBD
+Open source synthesis tools and their flow could be valuable addition to the project.